bendrendel/_project-starter/README.md

 # Project Starter

 ## Introduction
-This project is a set of boilerplate files intended to be copied and used to quickly start new projects.
+This project is a template for quickly starting new projects.
 It contains a boilerplate HTML file, a basic CSS stylesheet, an empty JS file, and a basic readme file.

 ## Technologies
 This project uses HTML, CSS, and vanilla JS.